 In 1955, the Mackle brothers (for which Elkcam Boulevard was named) purchased most of the Island and started what is today’s community.
 In 1957, the Mackles sold the land they had not developed to Irvin Gree and associates, and after a contest was held to rename the Island, St. Petersburg officials selected the name Coquina Key.

 The Mahaffey family bought property on the southeast end of the island in 1971 and built the first of two apartment complexes.
 In 1979 the 2nd complex was built on the northwest end.
 Today, the properties are known as Waterside.

-A spacious city park is located on Big Bayou.
-It offers two lighted soccer fields, four lighted tennis courts, a basketball court, a fitness course, children's playground, fishing dock and a scenic view of the bayou.
+In 1973, the city of St. Petersburg acquired land from the Florida Power Employees Club which is now our current park.
+The spacious city park is located on Big Bayou offers two lighted soccer fields, four lighted tennis courts, a basketball court, a fitness course, children's playground, dog park area, fishing dock, and a scenic view of the bayou.